The Best Fantasy TV Shows on Netflix

 But then, eventually the show somehow was good?
 Then it became a phenomenon.
 Now it's one of the most popular shows on Netflix.

-Outlander is a weird time travelling show that has main character Claire travelling back in time from the Second World War to 1743 Scotland.
-It's definitely romance novel nonsense, but it's self aware romance novel nonsense.
+Outlander is a weird time travel show that has main character Claire transported back in time from World War II to 1743 Scotland.
+It's definitely romance novel nonsense, but it's self-aware romance novel nonsense.
 It's built for binging.

 Avatar: The Last Airbender has gotta be one of the best animated shows ever.
 Aang is the titular last Airbender, a messiah type who can control the four major elements, air, fire, water and earth.